aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/managing-pictures/_index.md

 There are two possible ways to control the positioning of pictures using Aspose.Cells for Python via .NET:

 - Proportional positioning: define a position proportional to the row height and width.
-- Absolute positioning: define the exact position on the page where the image will be inserted, for example, 40 pixels to the left and 20pixels below the edge of the cell.
+- Absolute positioning: define the exact position on the page where the image will be inserted, for example, 40 pixels to the left and 20 pixels below the edge of the cell.

 ### **Proportional Positioning**

-Developers can position the pictures proportional to row height and column width using the [**upper_delta_x**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/upper_delta_x) and [**upper_delta_y**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/upper_delta_y) properties of the [**Aspose.Cells.Drawing.Picture**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/picture) object.
+Developers can position the pictures proportionally to row height and column width using the [**upper_delta_x**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/upper_delta_x) and [**upper_delta_y**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/upper_delta_y) properties of the [**Aspose.Cells.Drawing.Picture**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/picture) object.
 A [**Picture**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/picture) object can be obtained from the [**pictures**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/picturecollection) collection by passing its picture index.
 This example places an image in the F6 cell.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Shapes-DrawingObjects-Pictures-PositioningPictures-ProportionalPositioning-1.py" >}}